jwhitham/pico-wifi-settings/doc/SETUP_APP.md

 WiFi hotspots do not need to offer Internet access, but they must have a DHCP server, because the library does not provide a way to set a static IP address yet.

+# wifi-settings file location

+The setup app is able to search for the wifi-settings file on startup; this supports applications that store the file in a non-default location, or those that use the original default from version 0.1.
+The menu option `Change wifi-settings file location` allows an existing wifi-settings file to be moved to a different location.

 # Building from source with CMake